Table shuffleboard: Variations

 While there are some official rules agreed upon by shuffleboard organizations, players should be aware that it can be a very informal and spontaneous game, and as such, regional variations and house rules abound.
-There are some differences by country, as well.
+There are also some differences by country.

 In Canada, the game is played under rules approved by the Canadian Shuffleboard Congress.
 Except in certain tournaments, in one-on-one play, games are played to 15.
 Two-person teams compete until one team reaches 21 points.
 In both cases, a frame consists of four stones (pucks) per player.

 In the U.S. League and Tournament Rules are established by The Shuffleboard Federation and the Table Shuffleboard Association.
 These rules can be very detailed and complex.
 The Shuffleboard Federation also has more basic rules that are geared towards beginners and casual recreational players.
 These fall under the heading of How To Play Shuffleboard.
 The Shuffleboard Federation website also provides rules and instructions for other games that can be played on a shuffleboard table, such as Horse Collar and Crazy Eights.